zesterer/vulcan/README.md

 JournalNext has both unique features and a unique emphasis on design.
 Widget elements are smoothly animated, and the interface is designed to be intuitive and self-explanatory.
 It contains many useful features for more advanced tasks, but emphasises simplicity and versatility.

-##How can I build JournalPlus?
+##How can I build JournalNext?

 At the moment, Journal doesn't have a proper build system and uses a little BASH script for compilation.
-To compile JournalPlus, execute these commands:
+To compile JournalNext, execute these commands:

 `git clone https://github.com/zesterer/journalnext`